Omnibus-Type/Asap_Sharp/README.md

 **Omnibus-Type**
 *SIL Open Font License, 1.1*

-Asap Sharp is the sharp version of Asap, a contemporary sans-serif family with subtle rounded corners.
-Designed by Pablo Cosgaya, Asap ("as soon as possible") was specially developed for screen and desktop use, offers a standarised character width on all styles, which means lines of text remain the same length.
-This useful feature allows users to change type styles on-the-go without reflowing a text body.
-Asap is based on Ancha (designed by Pablo Cosgaya & Héctor Gatti), and has been developed with the collaboration of Oscar Guerrero, Marcela Romero and Eduardo Tunni.
+Asap Sharp is the non-rounded version of the Asap family.
+It features a uniform stroke and clean, sharp corners for a more technical, geometric feel.
+Like the original, it offers standardized character widths across all styles, allowing you to change weights on-the-go without reflowing the text.
+Designed by Pablo Cosgaya and developed by the Omnibus-Type team, it is optimized for both screen and desktop use.

 ![Sample of Asap Sharp Family.](./Asap_Sharp-1.png "Asap Sharp")